lanl/Nautilus/doc/sphinx/src/format_standard.rst

 The ``from_standard_name`` function also accepts variant suffixes:

 - no suffix implies the ground state
+- a suffix of "g" explicitly indicates the ground state
 - a suffix of "m" without any value for "<M>" implies the first metastable state, equivalent to "m1"
-- a suffix of "g" explicitly indicates the ground state

-Elementals are just the atomic symbol by itself.

 Examples:

 - "Ni-56g" (ground state of nickel-56)
 - "C-12" (ground state of carbon-12)
 - "Ta-180m1" (first metastable state of tantalum-180)

-- "N" (elemental nitrogen)
+Elementals are just the atomic symbol by itself, for example "c" for elemental carbon.

 Particles return a symbol using Unicode to represent the particle symbol.
 These symbols use glyphs not normally represented by ``std::string``, so there are a few important caveats